Nek/Resume/resume.md

 **Programming Languages**

- > Proficient in:  PHP, Ruby, SML/NJ, HTML, CSS, JavaScript, C, Java, SQL (MySQL, SQLite), Bash
+ > Proficient in:  ActionScript 1/2/3, Flex 3/4, HTML, CSS, JavaScript

- > Experience with: F#, Python, C++, MongoDB
+ > Experience with: PHP, Ruby, CouchDB

 **Software**

- > I have experience using most modern development tools including Eclipse, Vim, Git and SVN.
-I have been using Linux for both personal and server use since 2002.
-I am also capable of using the majority of the Adobe Creative Suite.
+ > I have experience using most of the IDEs for flash development including Flash Builder, FDT, FlashDevelop.
+My current tool of choice is IntelliJ Idea.
+For simple coding tasks I really like to use TextMate.
+I am experienced OS X user.
+Sometimes I use Linux and I try to avoid Windows as much as possible.
+ > I consider myself an experienced Flash IDE user.
+I also have experience of other Adobe Creative Suite applications related to graphic and motion design.

 ## Experience